 This study found that Organizational Culture affects the performance of employees of dr. Sayidiman Magetan Hospital.
-The better the organizational culture, the higher the performance of the employees of dr. Sayidiman Magetan Hospital.
-Similarly, on the contrary, the worse the organizational culture, the worse the performance of the employees of dr. Sayidiman Magetan Hospital.
-The results of this study also show that the organizational culture is fairly good, and the performance of the employees of dr. Sayidiman Magetan Hospital is in the fairly good category.
-Organizational culture consists of values, habits, behaviors, or norms used as guidelines for organizational members in running the system and followed by all organization members.
-Suppose employees who feel supported and valued in their career development tend to be more engaged, creative, and passionate about improving their skills.
-The initiative to continuously learn and grow is a crucial feature of an organization's culture that empowers employees.
-The organizational culture of the employees of Dr. Sayidiman Magetan Hospital is quite good.
+The better the organizational culture, the higher the performance of the employees of Dr. Sayidiman Magetan Hospital.
+Similarly, on the contrary, the worse the organizational culture, the worse the performance of the employees of Dr. Sayidiman Magetan Hospital.
+The results of this study also show that the organizational culture is in the fairly good category, as well as the performance of the employees of dr. Sayidiman Magetan Hospital is in the fairly good category as well.
+Organizational culture is values, habits, behaviors or norms that are used as guidelines for organizational members in running the system and followed by all members of the organization.
+Suppose employees who feel supported and valued in their career development tend to be more engaged, creative, and have a passion for improving their skills.
+The initiative to continuously learn and grow is a key feature of an organization's culture that empowers employees.
+The organizational culture of the employees of dr. Sayidiman Magetan Hospital is quite good.
 From the indicators of innovation and risk-taking courage, hospitals are enough to provide opportunities for employees to innovate.
-Hospitals are quite good at accepting ideas from all parties.
-In addition, employees can also bear the risks of their work.
+Hospitals are quite good at accepting ideas or ideas given by all parties.
+In addition, employees are also able to bear the risks of their work.
 Employees who dare to take risks tend to be more creative and innovative in developing services.
-This innovation can improve the company's performance by providing added value to consumers.
+This innovation can improve the company's performance because it provides added value to consumers.
 Employees who dare to take risks will be more willing to give time, resources, and energy to produce quality services.
-If innovation and courage to take risks increase, employee performance will also increase.
+If innovation and courage to take risks are increased, employee performance will also increase.